s4bot3ur/Blockchain-Challenges/Ethernaut/Re-entrancy/WriteUp.md

 Before getting started with the exploit, I wanted to ask a question.
 What is the name of the challenge?
 REENTRANCY!!
 What does REENTRANCY mean?
 Basically entering again and again.

-If we observe the `withdraw()` function, when someone calls the withdraw function, it transfers them the ether and then updates the balance.
+If we observe the `withdraw()` function, when someone calls the withdraw function, it transfers the ether and then updates the balance.
 But how is it transferring the ether and updating the balance?

 It is transferring the ether using the `low-level` call function.
 When transferring ether using a low-level call, if the receiver is an `Externally Owned Account` (EOA) account, the account will receive the ether.
 However, if the receiver is a contract account, the contract will only receive the ether if it has a `receive()` function.
 If there is no `receive()` function, the ether won't be transferred.